 The terms and conditions governing the licensing of SFL Services, LLC software consist solely of those set forth in the written contracts between SFL Services, LLC and its customers.
 Except as expressly provided for in the warranty provisions of those written contracts, no representation or other affirmation of fact contained in this document, including but not limited to statements regarding capacity, suitability for use or performance of products described herein, shall be deemed to be a warranty by SFL Services, LLC for any purpose, or give rise to any liability of SFL Services, LLC whatsoever.

 In no event shall SFL Services, LLC be liable for any incidental, indirect, special or consequential damages whatsoever (including but not limited to lost profits) arising out of or related to this document or the information contained in it, even if SFL Services, LLC had been advised, knew or should have known of the possibility of such damages, and even if they had acted negligently.

-This software was built by a FFL (Federal Firearm Licence) owner, whom goes by the name of Steven Ling.
-He was born in Quebec, Canada.
-Mr. Ling began working as an agricultural mechanic on farming equipment, throughout his school-life.
-Steven also owned a computer/networking retail store during the “dot com” era, from 1995-to-2000.
+This software was built by a FFL (Federal Firearm Licensee) owner, whom goes by his first name Steve.
+Steve began working as an agricultural mechanic on farming equipment, throughout his school-life.
+Steve also owned a computer/networking retail store during the “dot com” era, from 1995-to-2000.
 He has also spent most of his working-life in the IT realm of the corrugated industry, running teams to install “Quote-2-Cash” around the globe in corrugated box plants such as: “International Paper,” “Weyerhaeuser,” “Rock-Tenn,” “Smurfit,” and their “Sheet Plants.”